 This ability to survive on a wider variety of vegetation enables you to feed more goats per acre than similar livestock like sheep, who are exclusive grazers.
 Sheep don’t require a lot of separation, though, so more of them can be accommodated per acre than goats in many instances.

-We have a similar article on the number of sheep per acre that you can refer to for comparison if you are contemplating between raring sheep or goats.
+We have a similar article on the number of sheep per acre that you can refer to for comparison if you are contemplating between raising sheep or goats.
 Learn about the difference between sheep and goats.

 Susceptibility to Internal Parasites